arruda/arpy/README.md

 -----

-Make a web app that sends a post message to the serial port where the arduino is connected and the arduino shows this message in a Small Display(don't know what's the component name...)
+Make a web app that sends a post message to the serial port where the arduino is connected and the arduino shows this message in a Small LCD Display

 Done So far: